-4.10.5 WCC has its own in-house Health, Safety and Wellbeing Team.
+- Inform your line manager of any health and safety risks. - 4.10.4 Health and Safety law posters are displayed on notice boards within your building/work area.
+You must report all accidents, incidents, near misses and dangerous occurrences that happen as a result of your work. - 4.10.5 WCC has its own in-house Health and Safety Team.
 The health and safety advisors are available to provide advice, support and guidance on health and safety legislation and its implementation within WCC.
 For further information and access to health and safety policies, refer to the Health and Safety Pages.

-4.11 EQUALITY OF OPPORTUNITY
+4.11 EQUALITY, DIVERSITY AND INCLUSION

-- 4.11.1 The Council is committed to providing equality of opportunity.
-Consideration for employment or promotion will be dependent on ability alone and will take no account of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, sexual orientation or marriage/civil partnership status as contributory factors.
-Indeed, specific attention will be given to positive action to ensure the community we serve is reflected within the workforce. - 4.11.2 Where a 'Genuine Occupational Requirement' exists (for example, a particular gender or racial background is essential due to the personal services to be delivered) this will be made clear in the advertisement and supporting documentation. - 4.11.3 The Council will not tolerate discrimination or harassment in any form and will take disciplinary action against those employees engaged in any form of discrimination or harassment or bullying.
-The Council has a range of policies and procedures in support of this commitment and they can be accessed via the following link: Equality and Diversity Legislation and Policies - 4.11.4 From 1 October 2011 no employee will be compulsorily retired by the Council because they have reached the age of 65 years unless that retirement can be objectively justified.
-If you need further advice contact the HR Advisory Service. - 4.11.5 The Council has a positive attitude to the employment of people who have disabilities and in making employment or promotion decisions will make 'reasonable adjustments' to accommodate particular needs.
-Indeed the Council operates a Job Interview Guarantee Scheme to those disabled people who meet all the essential criteria in the person specification.
-(Two Ticks)
+- 4.11.1 As part of the Council's commitment to inclusion, equality of opportunity and valuing diversity, we want our staff, councillors and customers to work in an environment free from prejudice and bias, feeling valued and respected whatever their identity driving performance, engagement and innovation.
+Consideration for employment or promotion will be based on merit alone, so that no one is treated less favourably because of their age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, sexual orientation and marriage and civil partnership.
+Specific attention will be given to positive action where appropriate to ensure the community we serve is reflected within the workforce. - 4.11.2 Where a 'Genuine Occupational Requirement' exists (for example, a gender or religion or belief is essential due to the personal services to be delivered) this will be made clear in the advertisement and supporting documentation. - 4.11.3 The Council will not tolerate bullying, harassment or discrimination in any form.
+Allegations will be taken seriously, dealt with promptly and the appropriate action taken.
+This includes, where appropriate, referral to the Council's disciplinary procedure, the outcome of which could be summary dismissal.
+The Council has a range of policies and procedures in support of this commitment and they can be accessed via the following link: Equality and Diversity Legislation and Policies - 4.11.4 No employee will be compulsorily retired by the Council because they have reached the age of 65 years unless that retirement can be objectively justified.
+If you need further advice contact the HR Advisory Service. - 4.11.5 As part of being a Disability Confident employer the Council guarantees to interview anyone with a disability whose application meets the minimum criteria for the post under the Guaranteed Interview Scheme.
+The Council will make reasonable adjustments to help ensure that employees and potential employees with a disability are not placed at a substantial disadvantage in comparison to those without a disability and enable them to fulfil their potential in the workplace.